-Additional information about the HIT's investments is available in the HIT's Annual and Semi-Annual Reports to Participants.
+Additional information about the HIT's investments is available in the HIT's Annual and Semi-Annual Reports to Participants and in Form N-CSR.
 In the HIT's Annual Report, you will find a discussion of the market conditions and investment strategies that significantly affected the HIT's performance during its last fiscal year.
+In Form N-CSR, you will find the HIT's annual and semi-annual financial statements.
 A copy of the most recent Annual and Semi-Annual Report may be obtained as provided below.